GaloisInc/saw-script/doc/manual/manual.md

 The `set_ascii` command, when passed `true`, makes subsequent `print_term` or `show_term` commands print sequences of bytes as ASCII strings (and doesn't affect printing of anything else).
-The `set_base` command prints all bit vectors in the given base.
-Any base from 2 through 36 (inclusive) is supported.
+The `set_base` command, which supports any base from 2 through 36 (inclusive), prints all bit vectors in the given base.

-A `Term` that represents an integer (any bit vector, as affected by `set_base`) can be translated into a SAWScript `Int` using the `eval_int` function, of type `Term -> Int`.
-This function will return an `Int` if the `Term` can be represented as one, and will fail at runtime otherwise.
+A `Term` that represents an integer (any bit vector, as affected by `set_base`) can be translated into a SAWScript `Int` using the `eval_int : Term -> Int` function.
+This function returns an `Int` if the `Term` can be represented as one, and fails at runtime otherwise.

 ~~~~